 Bernie Madoff has sent a CNBC reporter

 several notes from his jail cell.
-Speaking on air Thursday, Scott Cohen said he received half a dozen emails from the convicted embezzler, including one in which Madoff expressed regret at pleading guilty.
+Speaking on air Thursday, Scott Cohn said he received half a dozen emails from the convicted embezzler, including one in which Madoff expressed regret at pleading guilty.

-Cohen revealed that he has been in touch with Madoff for some time but that most of the correspondence has been off the record.
-“But Picard’s comments unleashed a tirade, he’s telling me he now wishes he had not pleaded guilty to the epic Ponzi scheme as he did in 2009 because he says Picard is distorting the truth,” said Cohen.
+Cohn revealed that he has been in touch with Madoff for some time but that most of the correspondence has been off the record.
+“But Picard’s comments unleashed a tirade, he’s telling me he now wishes he had not pleaded guilty to the epic Ponzi scheme as he did in 2009 because he says Picard is distorting the truth,” said Cohn.

 Madoff, now 74, was jailed for 150 years in 2009 after he pleaded guilty to defrauding thousands of investors of some $18 billion.
 He is currently serving his time in the Federal Correctional Complex in Butner, N.C.